l453rp0mm35/ArchSurv4QGIS/README.md

 2 | Under File Format, select "Custom delimiters".
 Here you can set the "Delimiter" used in the text file.
 If the correct delimiter has been selected, the data should already be displayed as a table under "Sample Data."

-3 |Further settings can be made under "Record and Field Options."
-Mandatory: The "First record has field names" checkbox must not (!!!) be selected.
-If this box is not selected, the column names under "Sample Data" will be assigned the values ​​'field_1'; 'field_2'; 'field_3'; 'field_4'; 'field_5', in accordance with the algorithm.
-If the "Detect field types" checkbox is selected, the column types will be automatically assigned correctly.
-The following applies:

-'field_1': Column type "Text (string)" must contain the 'Point number/ID' values.
-'field_2': Column type "Decimal (Double)" must contain the 'x/easting' values;
-'field_3': Column type "Decimal (Double)" must contain the 'y/northing' values;
-'field_4': Column type "Decimal (Double)" must contain the 'z/elevation' values;
-'field_5': Column type "Text (string)" must contain the 'Label/Code' values.
-The algorithm pipeline only works under these conditions. (!!!)
-Tip 1: Header rows or unnecessary measurements can be skipped using the "Number of header lines to discard" option.
-Tip 2: You may need to click the "Discard empty fields" checkbox to skip duplicate separators and maintain the table structure 'field_1'; 'field_2'; 'field_3'; 'field_4'; 'field_5'.

-4 | Under "Geometry Definition," select the "Point Coordinates" option.
+3 | Under "Geometry Definition," select the "Point Coordinates" option.
 Here, select the x, y, and z coordinates from the table.
 The following applies:
-X field: 'field_2'
+X field: 'easting'
-Y field: 'field_3'
+Y field: 'northing'
-Z field: 'field_4'
+Z field: 'elevation'
 Under "Geometry CRS", select the coordinate reference system used to record the point coordinates.

-5 | Click "Add".
+4 | Click "Add".
 Your text file should now be imported with point coordinates.

 ----------------------------------------------------------------------

-Start AS4QGIS
+Start AS4QGIS Synthesis

-1 | Start AS4QGIS by double-clicking.
+1 | Start AS4QGIS Synthesis by double-clicking.
 2 | Select the text file you want to edit.
 3 | Click "Run."
-4 | AS4QGIS will generate four virtual layers.
+4 | AS4QGIS Synthesis will generate four virtual layers.
 Review your datasets and save them, or add them to your overall project using "copy and paste."

 Note: All point measurements with IDs that do not begin with four digits, as specified by the ArchSurv code, will be filtered out by the algorithm and excluded from the output data.